Indigocoder1/SubLibrary/README.md

+# Sub Library
+A library mod for creating Submarines in Subnautica.
+Does not do anything by itself.

 # Using the Library

 This library is designed for implementing submarines in mods for the game Subnautica.
 If that is not what you're doing, then this package is not for you.